joeycastillo/oddlyspecific.org/_posts/2020-02-27-road-to-book-2-the-countdown-clock.md

 Most of the pins on the three chips will be configured the same way; only the data line will be different.
 For all of these, we want to make the following connections:

-* Q1 - Q7 (pins 1-7): these are outputs to each of the big red numbers.
+* Q1 - Q7: these are outputs to each of the big red numbers.
-* GND (pin 8): connects to the ground rail.
+* GND: connects to the ground rail.
-* MR (pin 10): Master Reset.
+* MR: Master Reset.
 We'll tie this to the 5v rail.
 We could control it from the Feather, pulling it low to reset the register, but we don't need to.
-* SHCP (pin 11): We'll connect this to the pin we're calling "Clock" on the Feather; it's the shift register's clock pin (SHCP).
+* SHCP: We'll connect this to the pin we're calling "Clock" on the Feather; it's the shift register's clock pin (SHCP).
-* STCP (pin 12): We'll connect this to the pin we're calling "Latch" on the Feather.
+* STCP: We'll connect this to the pin we're calling "Latch" on the Feather.
 We'll connect this to the pin we're calling "Latch" on the Feather; it's the storage register's clock pin (STCP).
-* OE (pin 13): Output Enable.
+* OE: Output Enable.
 We'll tie this to GND.
 We could control it from the Feather, pulling it high to turn off or dim the outputs, but it's simpler to keep them on all the time.
-* Q0 (pin 15): We'll leave this disconnected, it's the eighth output, but we only have 7 segments to drive.
+* Q0: We'll leave this disconnected, it's the eighth output, but we only have 7 segments to drive.
 (You could connect it to the decimal point, but you'd need a different resistor value.)
-* VCC (pin 16): connected to 5v power.
+* VCC: connected to 5v power.

-Assuming the clock and latch lines are on pins 10 and 11 (I'm using yellow and green, respectively), you could wire it like this.
+Assuming the clock and latch lines are on the Feather's pins 10 and 11 (I'm using yellow and green, respectively), you could wire it like this:

 ![Alt text](/assets/images/posts/2020-02-27-build-080.png)

 The two differences are going to have to do with the DS and Q7S pins (pins 14 and 9).
 On the rightmost shift register, DS is going to be connected to the line on the Feather we're calling "Data"; it's the serial data input.
-Then its Q7S, the output of the bit that overflowed, will be connected to the middle shift register's DS pin, serving as the input to that shift register.
+Then that first chip's Q7S, the output of the bit that overflowed, will be connected to the middle shift register's DS pin, serving as the input to that shift register.
 Same thing there: the middle shift register's Q7S will be attached to the leftmost's DS.
 And the leftmost register's Q7S will be left disconnected.
-Assuming the data line (blue) on pin 12, it should in theory look something like this:
+Assuming the data line (blue) is on the Feather's pin 12, it should in theory look something like this:

 ![Alt text](/assets/images/posts/2020-02-27-build-090.png)

-Of course, in practice, it's totally fine if it looks something like this; just make sure all the columns are connected correctly.
+Of course, in practice, it's totally fine if it looks something like this:

 ![Alt text](/assets/images/posts/2020-02-27-build-100.jpg)

+Just make sure all the columns are connected correctly.

 Before we go on, I want to point something out that wasn't clear to me when I first started making circuits.
 All wires that are connected to each other are at the exact same point in the circuit; they are a part of a single **node**.
 Like, there's this temptation to imagine current flowing from one place to another like a series of pipes, but in practice it's not useful to think that way.
 For example, this is how I wired the clock line the first time I did this project: